Code360In/katacoda-scenarios-32/docker-oracle/step2.md

 SQLPlus in Linux environment does not support using up/down arrows for accessing the previous/next command.

-The rlwrap (readline wrapper) utility provides a command history and editing of keyboard input for any other command.
+The rlwrap utility provides a command history and editing of keyboard input for any other command.
 Start sqlplus with the rlwrap utility.

 `rlwrap sqlplus / as sysdba`{{execute}}